Fantasy baseball

 Fantasy baseball is a game in which the participants serve as owners and general managers of virtual baseball teams.
 The competitors select their rosters by participating in a draft in which all relevant Major League Baseball (MLB) players are available.
 Fantasy points are awarded in weekly matchups based on the actual performances of baseball players in real-world competition.
 The game typically involves MLB, but can also involve other leagues, such as American college baseball, or leagues in other countries, such as the KBO League.

 History

-Throughout his life, author Jack Kerouac played his own form of fantasy baseball, in which he created completely fictitious teams, players, and statistics.
-Kerouac's fantasy baseball records included charts, sketches, and notes on each of his created teams.